What happened to the youngest teenager of every World Cup from 1958 to 2014?

 1958: Pele, Brazil (23/10/40)

-Pele did absolutely nothing in Brazil’s first two games at Sweden '58: he was still out with an injury.
-When he recovered, his team-mates demanded the kid start the next game – and so he did, aged 17 years and 235 days, creating Vava’s second goal as Brazil coasted into the knockouts.
+Pele missed Brazil’s first two games in Sweden through injury, but once he’d recovered his team-mates demanded the 17-year-old start the next match.
+He didn’t disappoint, laying on Vava’s second goal against the Soviet Union as the Selecao reached the knockouts.

-He scored the quarter-final winner against Wales; a second-half semi-final hat-trick against France; and two goals in the final against the hosts, the first by outrageously flicking the ball over a defender before volleying into the corner of the net.
-At the final whistle he collapsed, and when he came round he promptly burst into tears.
+Provider turned scorer in the quarter-final against Wales, when Pele netted the winner, before helping himself to a semi-final hat-trick against France.
+The forward wasn’t done there, grabbing a brace in the final against the hosts, the first by outrageously flicking the ball over a defender before volleying into the corner of the net.
+Brazil would go on to win two of the next three World Cups, while Pele became one of the greatest players of all time.

 1962: Gianni Rivera, Italy (18/08/43)

-Most golden boys lose their lustre along the way, but Rivera remained Il Golden Boy for decades.
-It helps that he represented Milan more than 650 times, won 60 caps, was part of the team that triumphed at Euro ‘68 and scored the winner in the 1970 semi-final.
-These things keep the shine on.
+Most golden boys lose their lustre along the way, but Rivera (pictured in 1970) remained Il Golden Boy for decades.
+It certainly helped that he represented Milan more than 650 times, won 60 international caps, was part of the team that triumphed at Euro ‘68 and scored the winner in the last four at the 1970 World Cup.

 Even in 1962, the 18-year-old had a big name: he’d helped Italy to the Olympic semis in 1960 and Milan to the 1962 Serie A title.
 The following summer, he’d set up both goals in Milan’s European Cup final win.
-At Chile '62 he was restricted to one appearance – but bigger moments awaited.
+At Chile '62 he was restricted to one appearance – but bigger moments were on the way.

 1966: Edu, Brazil (06/08/49)

-Brazil’s taste for taking young strikers to World Cups isn’t just about Pele '58 and Ronaldo '94.
-Aged 16 years and 339 days when the first whistle blew in 1966, Jonas Eduardo Americo became and remains the youngest ever World Cup squad member.
+Brazil’s taste for taking young strikers to World Cups isn’t just about Pele and Ronaldo.
+Aged 16 years and 339 days when the first whistle blew in 1966, Educ became and remains the youngest ever World Cup squad member.

-A mate of Pele’s, the left-winger had impressed enough on his early showings for Santos to be taken to England.
-He didn’t get any time on-pitch as the double champions were dumped from the competition, but he did play at Mexico '70 and West Germany '74.
-Like his pal Pele, he spent most of his career at Santos but had a later spell further north – in his case, six years at Mexican outfit Tigres.
+A friend of Pele’s, the winger had impressed enough on his early outings for Santos to be taken to England.
+He didn’t get any time on the field as the holders were knocked out before the knockout phase, but he did play in the next two World Cups.
+Like his pal Pele, he spent most of his career at Santos but had a later spell with Tigres in Mexico.

 1970: Julio Losada, Uruguay (16/06/50)

-One of eight Peñarol players in a squad which also contained eight Nacional men, Losada started two group games against Israel and Sweden… and never appeared for the Celeste again.
-Coach Juan Hohberg left straight after the World Cup, and successive replacements didn’t feel the need to call upon Losada again.
+One of eight Peñarol players in a squad which also contained eight Nacional men, Losada started two group games against Israel and Sweden… and never appeared for la Celeste again.
+Manager Juan Hohberg departed immediately after the World Cup, and successive replacements didn’t feel the need to call upon poor old Losada.

-Diminutive but ferocious, Losada took the counterintuitive step of switching to Olympiakos in 1972.
-He became something of a club legend there, winning four league titles during his eight-year spell.
-Among non-Greeks, only Predrag Dordevic has made more appearances for the Piraeus club.
+Diminutive but ferocious, the forward took the counterintuitive step of switching to Olympiacos in 1972.
+He became something of a club legend there, winning four league titles during his eight-year employment.

 1974: Vladimir Petrovic, Yugoslavia (01/07/55)